i2Nav-WHU/KF-GINS/README.md

 After preparing your own compilation environment, you can clone the repository locally and open the KF-GINS folder in VSCode:

-- Set complier: open the Command Palette (Ctrl+Shift+P) and type "CMake: Select a Kit", select the MSVC compilier
+- Set compiler: open the Command Palette (Ctrl+Shift+P) and type "CMake: Select a Kit", select the MSVC compilier
 - Set compile parameter: type "CMake: Select Variant" in the Command Palette, select "Release"
 - Configure CMake: type "CMake: Configure" in the Command Palette
 - Compile Project: type "CMake: Build" in the Command Palette